Update on our Austin (TX) Affordable Housing Development

 Introduction

-PPR has invested in the commercial real estate vertical for the past several years.
+PPR Capital Management has invested in the commercial real estate vertical for the past several years.
 In that relatively brief time, we’ve already evolved our approach to that sector in response to shifts in the overall economy and specifically with the interest rate environment as it impacts commercial lending.

 With the recent closing on an affordable housing development project in Austin, Texas (as discussed in the video above), we realized it would be helpful to further explain what makes this deal so interesting in the current environment.